The Java programming language defines the following kinds of variables:

 - short: The

-data type is a 16-bit signed two's complement integer.
+shortdata type is a 16-bit signed two's complement integer.
 It has a minimum value of -32,768 and a maximum value of 32,767 (inclusive).
-As withbyte
+As withbyte, the same guidelines apply: you can use ashortto save memory in large arrays, in situations where the memory savings actually matters.

 - int: The

-data type is a 32-bit signed two's complement integer.
+intdata type is a 32-bit signed two's complement integer.
 It has a minimum value of -2,147,483,648 and a maximum value of 2,147,483,647 (inclusive).
 For integral values, this data type is generally the default choice unless there is a reason (like the above) to choose something else.
-This data type will most likely be large enough for the numbers your program will use, but if you need a wider range of values, uselong
+This data type will most likely be large enough for the numbers your program will use, but if you need a wider range of values, uselonginstead.

 - long: The

-data type is a 64-bit signed two's complement integer.
+longdata type is a 64-bit signed two's complement integer.
 It has a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807 (inclusive).
-Use this data type when you need a range of values wider than those provided byint
+Use this data type when you need a range of values wider than those provided byint.

 - float: The

-) if you need to save memory in large arrays of floating point numbers.
+floatdata type is a single-precision 32-bit IEEE 754 floating point.
+Its range of values is beyond the scope of this discussion, but is specified in section 4.2.3 of the Java Language Specification.
+As with the recommendations forbyteandshort, use afloat(instead ofdouble) if you need to save memory in large arrays of floating point numbers.
 This data type should never be used for precise values, such as currency.
 For that, you will need to use the java.math.BigDecimal class instead.
-Numbers and Strings coversBigDecimal
+Numbers and Strings coversBigDecimaland other useful classes provided by the Java platform.

 - double: The

-data type is a double-precision 64-bit IEEE 754 floating point.
+doubledata type is a double-precision 64-bit IEEE 754 floating point.
 Its range of values is beyond the scope of this discussion, but is specified in section 4.2.3 of the Java Language Specification.
 For decimal values, this data type is generally the default choice.
 As mentioned above, this data type should never be used for precise values, such as currency.

 - boolean: The

-.
+booleandata type has only two possible values:trueandfalse.
 Use this data type for simple flags that track true/false conditions.
 This data type represents one bit of information, but its "size" isn't something that's precisely defined.

 - char: The

-data type is a single 16-bit Unicode character.
-It has a minimum value of'\u0000'
+chardata type is a single 16-bit Unicode character.
+It has a minimum value of'\u0000'(or 0) and a maximum value of'\uffff'(or 65,535 inclusive).

 Default Values

 It's not always necessary to assign a value when a field is declared.
 Fields that are declared but not initialized will be set to a reasonable default by the compiler.
-Generally speaking, this default will be zero ornull
+Generally speaking, this default will be zero ornull, depending on the data type.
+Relying on such default values, however, is generally considered bad programming style.

 The following chart summarizes the default values for the above data types.